Octops/agones-event-broadcaster/README.md

 $ go run main.go --kubeconfig=$KUBECONFIG
 ```

+Running

-On another terminal session push GameServers manifests to the Kubernetes API.
-You can use one from the `examples` folder.
+On another terminal session push the GameServers manifest to the Kubernetes API.
+You can use [examples/gameservers/agones-udp.yaml](examples/gameservers/agones-udp.yaml) for a simple game server.

-Check the broadcaster output for details.
+Apply the manifest and check the broadcaster output for details.
 ```bash
 # Triggers Add and Update events
 $ kubectl apply -f examples/agones-udp.yaml